Best Ways to Regain Custody After Drug Abuse: Understanding Your Rights in Addiction Recovery and Child Custody Cases

 Lawyer and client reviewing documents in a meeting

 While laws are in place to protect the children in custody litigation first and foremost, there is also legislation preserving the fundamental rights of every parent.
-Do your research, know your rights, and be willing to make the necessary changes so that you may be awarded ample time with your child despite past or present chemical dependence.
+Do your research, know your rights, and be willing to make the necessary changes so that you may be awarded ample time with your children despite past or present chemical dependence.

 Learn More About Soberlink